27 Fun Things to Do in Toronto at Night You Probably Didn’t Think Of

 Spending the evening exploring ROM After Dark is a fantastic opportunity to explore the museum in a new and exciting way, and the perfect date idea or social event for anyone who loves a little intrigue and thought provoking conversation.

-7. Explore the Diverse Food Scene of Kensington Market
+8. Explore the Diverse Food Scene of Kensington Market

-Exploring Kensington Market at night is a fun alternative to the bar and nightclub scene.
 The market is known for its assortment of independent shops, restaurants, and cafes, making it a fun neighbourhood to explore for an evening stroll.
 The colorful streets come alive with twinkling lights, live music and busy patios (during the summer).

 Kensington Market at night is an excellent spot for foodies, with a variety of street food vendors and restaurants serving up cuisine from around the world.
 If you like exploring unique neighbourhoods after the sun sets, Kensington Market is a must-visit night spot in downtown Toronto.

-8. Stroll Through Toronto’s Quaint Parks
+9. Stroll Through Toronto’s Quaint Parks

-Taking a walk at night through Toronto’s quaint parks is a peaceful way to enjoy nature in the concrete jungle, and one of the best free things to do in Toronto at night.
 Some of the best parks for walking at night include the Toronto Music Gardens (at the Harbourfront), High Park, and Riverdale Park East (where you can see a sweet view of the Toronto night skyline).

 The Toronto Music Gardens, designed in collaboration with cellist Yo-Yo Ma, offers a unique experience for visitors, with its winding paths, water features, and musical motifs inspired by Bach’s Suite No. 1 in G Major.